-In 1990, SB 1197 allowed workers to release their rights to claim benefits other than medical services in claim disposition agreements (CDA).
+In 1990, SB 1197 allowed workers to release their rights to claim benefits other than medical services in claim disposition agreements (CDAs).
 In 1995, SB 369 prohibited the release of preferred worker benefits.
-Since 1991, the board has approved an average of nearly 3,200 CDAs per year.
-The numbers have declined recently; there were 3,025 CDAs in 2007.
-The average agreement in 2007 was more than \$17,000.
-CDAs significantly reduce the subsequent litigation because workers relinquish rights for most benefits.
+Since 1991, the board has approved an average of about 3,200 CDAs per year.
+There were 3,422 CDAs in 2009, and the average agreement was more than \$18,700.
+CDAs significantly reduce subsequent litigation because workers relinquish rights for most benefits.
 Return-to-work studies show that workers who negotiate CDAs often have difficulty returning to work.